 The Tempest by Shakespeare

-Shakespeare’s large body of work contains its fair share of the fantastic and phantasmagorical.
-Theatre companies commonly stage MacBeth in the fall.
-For fans of the gruesome, it doesn’t get much more grotesque than Titus Andronicus.
-However, The Tempest, a story of a crew shipwrecked on a magical island, has Shakespeare’s trademark ruminations on humanity, plus a healthy dose of magic.
-The beautiful Miranda lives on the island with her parent, Prospero (or Prospera, as it’s often stated with a woman).
+The Tempest, a story of a crew shipwrecked on a magical island, has Shakespeare’s trademark ruminations on humanity, plus a healthy dose of magic.
+The beautiful Miranda lives on the island with her father, Prospero.
 She catches the eye of Prince Ferdinand, one of the shipwrecked crew.
-The appearance of more men inspires a lustful rage in Prospero’s servant, Caliban, one of Shakespeare’s grossest villains.
+The appearance of more men inspires rage in Prospero’s servant, Caliban, one of Shakespeare’s grossest villains.
 In addition, the play includes one of the creepiest quotes in the cannon: “Hell is empty.
 All the devils are here.”

-What books would you add to this list?
+What books would you add to this list of classics to read in the fall?
 Tell me in the comments!

 Similar Posts: